-The HiCOS PKI Native Smart Card cryptographic module performs the required set of self-tests at power-up.
+The HiCOS PKI Native Smart Card Cryptographic Module performs the required set of self-tests at power-up.
 When the module is inserted into a smart card reader and power is applied to the module (contact) interface, a "Reset" signal is sent from the reader to the module.
 The module responds (as specified by ISO/IEC 7816) with an Answer To Reset (ATR) packet of information.
 When the first APDU command comes into the module, the module performs a series of power-on self tests.
 These tests include:

 - Firmware integrity check CRC32 (integrity test)

-- Algorithm (known answer) tests for:
+- Algorithm known answer tests for:

 - Triple-DES (CBC mode encrypt/decrypt)

-- o Triple-DES MAC
+- Triple-DES MAC

-- o RSA PKCS1 (1024/2048 bits)sign
+- o RSA (1024/2048 bits) sign

-- o RSA PKCS1 (1024/2048 bits) verify
+- o RSA (1024/2048 bits) verify

-- o DRBG(NIST SP 800-90 Hash DRBG)
+- o DRBG (Hash_DRBG)

-- SHA1 (Performed in RSA PKCS1 sign and verify test)
+- o SHA1

-- SHA256 (Performed in DRBG test)
+- o SHA256

 - o SHA384

-o SHA512
+- o SHA512